ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 {::boilerplate bcp14-tagged}

-In this document, we use the term "proxy" to refer to the HTTP server that acts upon the client's UDP proxying request to open a UDP socket to a target server, and generates the response to this request.
+In this document, we use the term "proxy" to refer to the HTTP server that acts upon the client's UDP tunnelling request to open a UDP socket to a target server, and generates the response to this request.
 If there are HTTP intermediaries (as defined in {{Section 3.7 of HTTP}}) between the client and the proxy, those are referred to as "intermediaries" in this document.

 Note that, when the HTTP version in use does not support multiplexing streams (such as HTTP/1.1), any reference to "stream" in this document represents the